Clashawley River

 Riverside Walks & Heritage Trail

-A self‑guided 2 km heritage trail loops around the town walls, crossing the Clashawley at several points.
-The walk takes about an hour and offers continuous views of the river, the medieval walls, the 14th‑century Augustinian Abbey, Edmond’s Castle and the striking Court Castel tower house.
-Trail maps are available online – you can download the official PDF here.
+The best way to experience the Clashawley is on foot.
+A self-guided 2 km heritage trail loops around the town walls, crossing the river multiple times via low bridges and stone causeways.
+The route takes roughly an hour and offers uninterrupted views of the water, the 14th-century Augustinian Abbey, Edmond’s Castle, and the striking Court Castel tower house.
+Trail signage is clear throughout the town, and an official PDF map is available for download from the Fethard town website.

 Angling

-A permit is required for angling on the Clashawley.
-Permits can be obtained from the local angling club or from Inland Fisheries Ireland offices in Clonmel.
-Regulations vary by stretch, so always check the latest rules before casting.
+A valid permit is required for fishing.
+You can obtain one from the local angling club or through Inland Fisheries Ireland offices in Clonmel.
+Regulations differ slightly depending on the stretch, so check the latest seasonal rules and catch limits before heading out.

 Bird-watching & Nature